Image courtesy of The Women's Library, LSE

-Mapping Women’s Suffrage plots the locations and lives of suffrage campaigners in cities, towns and villages across England in 1911.
-By then, the suffrage movement had campaigned for half-a-century and had gathered considerable support in its demand for Votes for Women.
+By 1911, the women’s suffrage movement had campaigned for half-a-century and had gathered considerable support in its demand for Votes for Women.

 The largest women’s suffrage organization, the National Union of Women’s Suffrage Societies (NUWSS) was formed in 1897 and was later led by Mrs Millicent Fawcett.
 Its suffragists used law-abiding methods such as petitions and processions to patiently persuade the government to give women the vote.
 Thanks to the NUWSS’s considerable work, a network of local suffrage groups spread across the country.

 Yet, the government repeatedly failed to act on votes for women causing immense frustration amongst suffrage campaigners.
 Hence, in 1903, a new society - the Women’s Social and Political Union (WSPU) - was formed in Manchester by Mrs Emmeline Pankhurst and her daughters.
 It soon adopted new tactics to win women the vote and was willing to break the law.
 The WSPU’s suffragettes pursued a strategy of ‘spectacle politics’ carrying out a range of headline-grabbing activities including mass window smashing and later a campaign of arson.
 These actions resulted in many arrests and imprisonments.
 The government refused to acknowledge imprisoned suffragettes as political prisoners, so hunger strikes began in 1909.
-The government soon responded with forcible feeding - a torturous practice that was condemned across the suffrage movement.
+The government soon responded with forcible feeding - a torturous practice that was condemned across the suffrage movement [for more information download our Suffrage Glossary in Resources].
 This embittered already tense relations between suffrage campaigners and then Prime Minister Herbert Asquith’s Liberal government.

 Not all campaigners felt happy with the WSPU suffragettes especially their use of more extreme tactics like arson.
 Suffragists in the NUWSS preferred to retain what they saw as dignified, law-abiding tactics to win popular and political support for the Votes for Women cause.
 And in 1907, some suffragettes broke away from the WSPU to form a new organisation called the Women’s Freedom League (WFL).
 The WFL led by Mrs Charlotte Despard was prepared to break the law and used a variety of tactics to campaign for the vote, but preferred methods of civil disobedience such as refusing to pay taxes – No Vote, No Tax – or taking part in the suffrage census boycott of 1911 (see below).